-- When you add an ACS robot, enter the name of the host on which the ACS Library Software resides instead of a robotic control path. - When you add a TLM robot, enter the DAS or Scalar DLC server name instead of a robotic control path. - When you add one of the following robots that has robotic control on another host, you are prompted for the name of that host: TL8, TLD, or TLH robot.
+- When you add an ACS robot, enter the name of the host on which the ACS Library Software resides instead of a robotic control path. - When you add TLD robots that have robotic control on another host, you are prompted for the name of that host.